wavefrontHQ/docs/pages/doc/wavefront_security.md

 Wavefront supports multi-level authorization:
 * **Roles and permissions** determine which groups or users can manage which objects or perform certain tasks.
 For example, you could create a ReadOnly role with no permissions and assign it to a Novice group, or create a Developers role, assign Dashboards, Alerts, Proxy, Metrics, and Embed Chart permission, and assign it to a developers group.
-* **Access control** applies to individual objects (dashboards or alerts).
+* [**Access control**](access.html) applies to individual objects (dashboards or alerts).
 Privileged groups or users can revoke grant access to individual groups or users.
 To support this feature, Wavefront includes a [Super Admin](users_roles.html#who-is-the-super-admin-user) user.
   Wavefront supports a [high security mode](access.html#changing-the-access-control-preference) where only the object creator and Super Admin user can view and modify new dashboards.
+* [**Metrics security policy rules**](metrics_security.html) allow fine-grained control over metrics visibility in dashboards, charts, alerts, etc.

 If you use the REST API, you must pass in an API token and must also have the necessary permissions to perform the task, for example, Dashboard permissions to modify dashboards.